Does retinol help acne?

 About Dr Magnus Lynch

 I am a London-based Consultant Dermatologist and Dermatological Surgeon.
-My NHS practice is at Guy's Hospital and is focused on Mohs micrographic surgery and the treatment of complex skin cancers.
-My private practice additionally focuses on laser treatments, regenerative dermatology, rosacea, acne, pigmentation and scarring.
-I have particular expertise in the diagnosis and treatment of skin cancer, including minimally-invasive techniques, Mohs micrographic surgery, and facial reconstructive surgery.
+I am highly experienced in skin cancer diagnosis, Mohs micrographic surgery, acne, rosacea, acne scarring and laser treatments.
 I studied at the Universities of Cambridge and Oxford, and completed my dermatology training and Mohs fellowship at the prestigious St John’s Institute of Dermatology.
 I graduated from medical school in 2003 and have worked exclusively in Dermatology since 2012.

+I lead a research team at King’s College London investigating the molecular biology of skin cancer.
 In recent years I have been involved in Media Appearances, including the Channel 5 series 'Skin A&E', where I perform skin surgeries and treat various skin conditions.
 Filming for the next series has recently completed and the series will be released later in 2025.

 Back to home